Location: Catherine Street

 The theatre reopened in 1946 with Noel Coward’s Pacific 1860.
-Since then, it has been home to many productions including Oklahoma!, Carousel, My Fair Lady, Camelot, A Chorus Line, 42nd Street, Miss Saigon and Oliver!.
-The theatre is currently owned by Andrew Lloyd Webber’s Really Useful Theatre Group and the current production, Charlie and the Chocolate Factory, opened at the venue on 25th June 2013.
+Since then, it has been home to many productions including Oklahoma!, Carousel, My Fair Lady, Camelot, A Chorus Line, 42nd Street, Miss Saigon, Oliver!, and Charlie and the Chocolate Factory.
+The theatre is currently owned by Andrew Lloyd Webber’s Really Useful Theatre Group and it is currently closed for renovations.

 The Theatre Royal Drury Lane has one of London’s largest auditoriums.
 It is located on Catherine Street which just off Aldwych Crescent.
 The Fortune, Duchess, Aldwych and Novello Theatres are in close proximity.
 Embankment is nearby, which provides a lovely view of the Thames and London’s skyline.
 The view is particularly pretty by night.